Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Hypercomplete congruences

-\begin{remark} Summarizing our various constructions, we can associate four objects to a congruence $\cW$:
+\begin{remark} Summarizing our various constructions, we can associate four objects to a congruence $\cK$:

-We shall see that $\cW\cap \Mono$ is a Grothendieck topology, $\cW\topo$ is a topological congruence, $\HCover\cW$ is a hypercomplete congruence (to be defined below), and $\Cover\cW$ is a covering topology.
-The four objects associated to $\cW$ determine each other (but they do not determine $\cW$). \end{remark}
+The class $\cK\cap \Mono$ is an extended Grothendieck topology (\cref{definitionGrothtop}), $\cK\topo = (\cK\cap \Mono)\ac$ is a topological congruence (\cref{deftopcong}), we will see below that $\HCover\cK$ is a hypercomplete congruence (see \cref{def:hypercongruence} below) and that $\Cover\cK$ is a covering topology (\cref{def:covering-top}).
+The four objects associated to $\cK$ determine each other (but they do not determine $\cK$). \end{remark}

-\begin{lemma} Let $\phi:\cE\to \cF$, be a left-exact localization. \begin{enumerate} \item A monomorphism in $\cE$ is a $\phi$-covering sieve if and only if $\phi(f)$ is invertible. \item A map $f$ in $\cE$ is a $\phi$-covering if and only if $\phi(f)$ is a surjection in $\cF$. \item A map $f$ in $\cE$ is $\phi$-hypercovering if and only if $\phi(f)$ is \oo connected in $\cF$. \end{enumerate} \end{lemma} \begin{proof} \eqref{lem:hyper:1} Direct.
+\begin{lemma} Let $\phi:\cE\to \cF$ be a left-exact localization. \begin{enumerate} \item A monomorphism in $\cE$ is a $\phi$-covering sieve if and only if $\phi(f)$ is invertible. \item A map $f$ in $\cE$ is a $\phi$-covering if and only if $\phi(f)$ is a surjection in $\cF$. \item A map $f$ in $\cE$ is $\phi$-hypercovering if and only if $\phi(f)$ is \oo connected in $\cF$. \end{enumerate} \end{lemma} \begin{proof} \eqref{lem:hyper:1} Direct.